shabiel/vista-book/manuscript/intro_to_mumps1.md

 that can be perused to give you detailed information on a specific syntax.
 This is published by VISTA Expertise Network, my employer.

+## The Units of Execution
+Before getting into MUMPS, it worth noting some terminology.

+A program in MUMPS is called a routine.
+Better get used to it.

+A routine operates on data located in *global* variables.
+Global variables, are not, like in almost any other programming language I know, variables are are scoped to be shared by all execution units (routines); but rather, variables which are stored on disk.
+Variables that are not global variables are called local variables, and they exist for the duration of execution.
+Local variables may be shared across all execution units (routines), but they are still called local variables.

 ## Hello World
 Let's look at a hello world example.